nacin023/connecticut-home-prices/README.md

     <img src="https://github.com/user-attachments/assets/58843984-e54a-44dd-8fee-a8b50f0e468a" alt="" width="600"/>

 #### Model Performance:
-- The **Random Forest Regressor** was the top-performing predictive model, achieving an impressive scores.
+- The **Random Forest Regressor** was the top-performing predictive model, achieving great scores.
 Specifically, the metrics suggest that the model can explain 99.3% of the variability in sale prices, with an average prediction error of about $56,000.
 The model's strong reliance on **assessed value** as a key feature highlights its importance in predicting home prices.

     <img src="https://github.com/user-attachments/assets/9f962b92-b5dc-48d1-98cf-cb79f1de17ec" alt="" width="600"/>